 - App downloads are driven by social media.

 - More Website Traffic: More visits to website/blog are an obvious goal of any marketing campaign.
 More visitors on the website mean more opportunities to share your site/content on social media.
 Direct users to a landing page on your site to complete their next action.
 To measure and benchmark key metrics, use Google Analytics or your preferred web analytics platform.
 Metrics could be:

 - Overall engagement of social users

-- Drive Visitor Loyalty: If driving visitor loyalty is one of your goals then aim to increase the amount of time spent on your website and frequency of return visits.
+- Drive Visitor Loyalty: If driving visitor loyalty is one of your goals then aim to increase the amount of time spent on your website and the frequency of return visits.
 So, design a social media campaign that requires users to visit your website several times to enter/find information.
 To measure visitor loyalty, benchmark metrics such as:

 - Pages per session,

 - Percent of new sessions to your site

 - Improve Conversion Rates: If your brand/business is already popular and receives a lot of web visitors, focus on improving your website conversion rates.
 Align an aspect of your social media campaign with website conversion such as campaigns that require users to sign up to receive the benefit/value being offered, fill out a form, etc. Since people have short attention span so a well-optimized landing page can increase your campaign conversions.
 Your landing page should include a clear headline, clear information about your offer and a call to action.
 To measure your social media campaign’s conversion rates, track metrics like:

 3. Cross-Channel Promotion: It’s important to know the ins and outs of your campaign along with the rules and terms of services of the social media network(s) you are using to run it.
 Knowing the networks’ functionalities will ensure you get the most impact from each post.
 Running a campaign on more than one social media network should be a part of an integrated marketing campaign.
 There are major two benefits of promoting your social media campaign across additional channels: